larq/compute-engine/README.md

 advantage of multi-core modern desktop and mobile CPUs.

 ## Key Features
-- **effortless End-to-end integration** from training to deployment:
+- **Effortless end-to-end integration** from training to deployment:

     - Tight integration of LCE with [Larq](https://larq.dev) and TensorFlow provides a smooth end-to-end training and deployment experience.

-    - A collection of Larq pre-trained BNN models for common machine learning tasks is available in [Larq Zoo](https://github.com/larq/zoo) and can be used seamlessly with LCE.
+    - A collection of Larq pre-trained BNN models for common machine learning tasks is available in [Larq Zoo](https://github.com/larq/zoo) and can be used out-of-the-box with LCE.

     - LCE provides a custom [MLIR-based model converter](./docs/mlir_converter.md) which is fully compatible with TensorFlow Lite and performs additional